MBieleke/maikbieleke-com/content/authors/admin/_index.md

 ---

 I'm a senior researcher at the University of Konstanz [Sport Psychology Lab](https://www.sportwissenschaft.uni-konstanz.de/schueler/).
 My research interests include mental and physical effort, self-control and behavior change, and emotions in achievement settings.

+Currently, I focus on the psychological and physiological processes associated with physical activity and sports behavior.